 The design concept can be developed not for a particular space, but individually for the brand.
 Pop-up solutions can be applied at various sites.
 The challenge is not to create an office for companies, but to create a working environment reflected the brand's principles and values.

-ABOUT THE AUTHOR Kate Turbina has years of experience in the architectural design process, utilizing user-centered and eco-friendly principles of sustainable design management and development.
+Kate Turbina has years of experience in the architectural design process, utilizing user-centered and eco-friendly principles of sustainable design management and development.

 cover image credit: @studio_swine